Constructive Decision Theory: Nonstandard Interpretations

 Failures of extensionality are concerned with a semantic issue: Identifying when two descriptions of an event are equivalent.
 However, the same issue arises with respect to logical equivalence.
 For instance, suppose act $a$ gives a DM $x$ if $\lnot((\lnot t_1\land\lnot t_3)\lor(\lnot t_2\land\lnot t_3))$ is true, and $y$ otherwise, and act $b$ gives the DM $x$ if $(t_1\land t_2)\lor t_3$ is true, and $y$ otherwise.
-Only someone adept at formula manipulation (or with a good logic-checking program) will recognize that acts $a$ and $b$ are equivalent as a matter of logic because the equivalence of the two compound propositions is a tautology.
+Only someone adept at formula manipulation (or with a good validity-checking program) will recognize that acts $a$ and $b$ are equivalent as a matter of logic because the equivalence of the two compound propositions is a tautology.
 So far we have required that DMs be \emph{logically omniscient}, and recognize all such tautologies, because we have considered only standard interpretations.

 An interpretation $\pi_S$ on a state space $S$ does not have to be standard; all that is required is that it associate with each test a subset of $S$.
 By allowing nonstandard test interpretations, we can back off from our requirement that DM's know all tautologies.
 This gives us a way of modeling failures of logical omniscience and, in particular, \emph{resource-bounded reasoning} by DMs.
+We remark that such nonstandard interpretations are essentially what philosophers call `impossible possible worlds' \citep{Rant}; they have also been used in game theory for modeling resource-bounded reasoning \citep{Lip99}.

-Recall that a standard test interpretation is completely determined by its behavior on the primitive tests.
+A standard test interpretation is completely determined by its behavior on the primitive tests.
 However, in general, there is no similar finite characterization of a nonstandard test interpretation.
 To keep things finite, when dealing with nonstandard interpretations, we assume that there is a finite subset $T^*$ of the set $T$ of all tests such that the only tests that appear in choices are those in $T^*$.
 (This is one way to model resource-bounded reasoning.)
 With this constraint, it suffices to consider the behavior of a nonstandard interpretations only on the tests in $T^*$.
 Let $\A_{\A_0,T^*}$ consist of all choices whose primitive choices are in $\A_0$ and whose tests are all in $T^*$.